 Mrs Chris Hale is responsible for overseeing the arrangements for first aid with the school.
-The First Aid Coordinator's duties include ensuring that:-
+The First Aid Coordinator's duties include ensuring that: -

+First Aid equipment is available at strategic points in the school.

+KS1 an KS2 Areas plus the school reception area.

-- First Aid equipment is available at strategic points in the school. - \circ $\;$ The reception area of the school. - A sufficient number of personnel are trained in first aid procedures
+A sufficient number of personnel are trained in first aid procedures

-First Aid at Work: Mrs Chris Hale - 2nd March 2017 (expires March 2020)
+First Aid at Work - Mrs Chris Hale 12th February 2020 (expires February 2023).